tldr-pages/tldr/pages/common/qalc.md

 # qalc

-> Powerful and easy to use command line calculator.
+> Powerful and easy to use command-line calculator.
 > See also: `bc`.
 > More information: <https://qalculate.github.io/manual/qalc.html>.